markusbohl/fluent-ts-validator/README.md

 - `message: string`: a failure message; if not explicitly set, it defaults to '`<propertyName>` is invalid'
 - `severity: string`: the severity of the failure; defaults to `ERROR`

+The following methods can be used to influence the appearance of a `ValidationFailure`:
+- `withFailureCode(code: string)`: sets a failure code
+- `withFailureMessage(message: string)`: sets a failure message
+- `withSeverity(severity: Severity)`: sets the severity
+    - `Severity` is an `enum` with the possible values `ERROR`, `WARNING`, or `INFO`
+    - defaults to `ERROR` if not set
+- `withPropertyName(name: string)`: sets a name for the property under validation
+    - although _fluent-ts-validator_ tries its best to automatically detect the name of the properties under validation it might sometimes be useful to set the name explicitly.
+For example, in case an uglifier scrambles the code and throws original property names out of the window.

 To make the relationship between a `Validator` and a `ValidationFailure` clear, take a look at the following `SuperheroValidator` and `Superhero` instance: